At the Movies (1986 TV program)

 At the Movies (originally Siskel & Ebert & the Movies, and later At the Movies with Ebert and Roeper) is an American movie review television program produced by Disney–ABC Domestic Television in which two film critics share their opinions of newly released films.
 Its original hosts were Roger Ebert and Gene Siskel, the former hosts of Sneak Previews on PBS (1975–1982) and a similarly titled syndicated series (1982–1986).
-Following Siskel's death in 1999, Ebert worked with various guest critics until choosing Chicago Sun-Times colleague Richard Roeper as his regular partner in 2000.
+After Siskel died in 1999, Ebert worked with various guest critics until choosing Chicago Sun-Times colleague Richard Roeper as his regular partner in 2000.

 Ebert suspended his appearances in 2006 for treatment of thyroid cancer, with various guest hosts substituting for him.
 From April to August 2008 Michael Phillips, a successor of Siskel at the Chicago Tribune, co-hosted with Roeper.
 Starting on September 6, 2008, Ben Lyons and Ben Mankiewicz took over as hosts; their partnership lasted only one season.
 On August 5, 2009, it was announced that Phillips would return to the show as a permanent co-host, teaming with A. O. Scott of The New York Times for what would be the program's final season.

 During its run with Siskel and Ebert as hosts, the series was nominated for Primetime Emmy Awards seven times and also for Outstanding Information Series, the last nomination occurring in 1997.
 It was widely known for the "thumbs up/thumbs down" review summaries given during Siskel's and Ebert's tenures (this was dropped after Ebert ended his association with the program, as the phrase "Two Thumbs Up" is a trademark held by the Siskel and Ebert families).
-The show aired in syndication in the United States and on CTV in Canada; the show also aired throughout the week on the cable network ReelzChannel.
+The show aired in syndication in the United States and on CTV in Canada; it also aired throughout the week on the cable network ReelzChannel.

 The show's cancellation was announced on March 24, 2010, and the last episode was aired during the weekend of August 14–15, 2010.
-The following month, Ebert announced a new version of At the Movies, which launched on public television on January 21, 2011.
-However, the series went on permanent hiatus at the end of the year due to a lack of financial underwriting and the subsequent death of Ebert on April 4, 2013.
+The next month, Ebert announced a new version of At the Movies, which launched on public television on January 21, 2011.
+The series went on permanent hiatus at the end of 2011 due to lack of financial underwriting and then Ebert's death on April 4, 2013.

 Broadcast history

 Predecessors

-The show's origins and format trace back to Sneak Previews (1975), a PBS series produced by WTTW that originally featured Roger Ebert and Gene Siskel, and At the Movies, a follow-up show that the two critics created with Tribune Entertainment.
+The show's origins and format trace back to Sneak Previews (1975), a PBS series produced by WTTW that originally featured Ebert and Siskel, and At the Movies, a follow-up show that the two created with Tribune Entertainment.

-Siskel & Ebert & the Movies (1986–1999)
+Siskel & Ebert & the Movies (1986–1987)

+The series itself began in September 1986 as Siskel & Ebert & the Movies, when Siskel and Ebert signed with Buena Vista Entertainment, the television division of the Walt Disney Company; it was the division's first ever program.